mpuening/learn-jpa-hibernate/README.md

 is but one implementation, and Spring is there to make using them so much easier.

 But in order for one to say they really know them, one needs to know where the dividing lines are.
-And one way to investigate that is by playing with other implemementations of JPA.
+And one way to investigate that is by playing with other implementations of JPA.
 Two other JPA implementations besides Hibernate are OpenJPA and EclipseLink.

-There are two subprojects in this project that are similar in nature.
+There are two sub-projects in this project that are similar in nature.
 Each swaps out the default Hibernate implementation in favor of OpenJPA and EclipseLink respectively.

 Notable differences between these and the Hibernate version is the required configuration